3 practical ways to deal with divorce stress

 Whatever the cause, these signs are all your body’s way of telling you it’s struggling and you need to listen.
 They won’t go away by themselves.
 The good news is there are steps you can take to lessen the strain on your body.
 Here are three practical ways to deal with divorce stress.

-When you’re under significant stress, the most important thing you can do is acknowledge it, as we saw earlier in the blog.
-When you pause and recognise that the load you’re carrying is intolerable you can start to strategise.
+When you’re under significant stress, the most important thing you can do is acknowledge it.
+When you pause and recognise that the load you’re carrying is too much, you can start to strategise.
+And there are always options.

 Next, for each of your causes of stress, list things you can do to lighten their impact.
 It can be helpful to sit down with a trusted friend to do this, as they may be able to offer perspectives you hadn’t considered.

-There might be things you can take action on yourself – such as dropping out of optional committees at work, for example.
+There might be things you can deal with yourself – such as dropping out of optional committees at work, for example.
 Or there might be areas where you need to ask for support.
 Maybe other family members can help with the children more for the next month or two?
 Maybe you need to speak to your boss about working flexibly for a little while?
+If you’re a member of She Can Divorce, you could post in the Community Chatter, Money or Work threads to get perspectives from women who will understand.

 You don’t have to manage it all alone.
 If you’re still attached to the ‘I’ve got to keep going!’ mentality, think about this: every time you acknowledge that you need support you empower someone else to do the same.